 No matter which route you choose, your investments will grow on a tax-free basis.
-Instead of paying taxes annually on you holdings, the funds are shielded and are only paid on non-qualified withdrawals.
-For example, if you invest $10,000 and it grows to $50,000, the entire amount would be tax free if used on education expenses.
+Instead of paying taxes annually on your holdings, the funds are shielded and are only paid on non-qualified withdrawals.
+For example, if you invest $10,000 and it grows to $50,000, the entire amount would be tax-free if used on education expenses.

 What Are the Contribution Limits?

-For 2021, you may contribute up to $2,000 for each of your beneficiaries.
-Again, if you have to eligible children, you may contribute up to $2,000 for each child, every year until he or she reach age 18.
+For 2023, you may contribute up to $2,000 for each of your beneficiaries.
+Again, if you have to eligible children, you may contribute up to $2,000 for each child, every year until he or she reaches age 18.
 Further, unlike many other plans, other people may also contribute on your behalf.
-This may include grandparents and other relatives, friends, businesses and the beneficiary him/herself.
+This may include grandparents and other relatives, friends, businesses, and the beneficiary him/herself.
 However, no matter who contributes, you cannot exceed the annual limit.
-There are income restriction for who can contribute to an ESA.
+There are income restrictions for who can contribute to an ESA.
 You may contribute if your income is less than $110,000 as a single filer or $220,000 for those filing a joint return.
 In addition, organizations, such as corporations, can help fund the plan.